fuse-open/docs/articles/fuse-for-designers.md

 To get data into UX you need to use `{}` inside property values.
 We call this step data-binding and those curly brackets tell Fuse two things:

-* “There is no explicit value here.
-You’re going to have to work it out”
+* "There is no explicit value here.
+You’re going to have to work it out"

-* “You should go check the data context for this.
-Whatever value you find there that matches this word, bring it back here”
+* "You should go check the data context for this.
+Whatever value you find there that matches this word, bring it back here"

 ### Each